 No summary reporting

-It is important to have summary reports of statistical differences between two files, as well as listing all settings and options applied on a comparison.
+It is important to have summary reports of statistical differences between two files, as well as listing all settings and options applied to a comparison.
 Microsoft Word does not have summary report options for statistics on the comparison

 Fill in the form to continue reading.
 In addition to showing the differences in results between Word and our document comparison solution, compareDocs, the interactive report also comes with the original documents for users to run the tests within their own environment.